huanchen1221/blog/README.md

-## Huan's blog
+## new features for Primary research company

 ### Purpose of this project
-I am using this project to practice skills I learned.
+primary research company going to add a comments feature function include 1. create comments 2. edit comments 3. login require 4.public comments

 ### To run
 * download this repo
 * download mysql in your local db
-* create a database named blogs
+* create a database named
-* import the blogs table and users table to the blogs database
+* import the comment table and users table to the comments database
 * open with intellij
 * build and click run